ahpalmerUNR/c_compiler/README.md

 ## Installation
 Installation is done through the terminal.

-If you do not have SPIM, g++, flex, or bison, perform a sudo apt-get install.
+If you do not have SPIM you can get it [here](https://sourceforge.net/projects/spimsimulator/files/).

+To install g++, flex, or bison, perform a sudo apt-get install.
 ```
-sudo apt-get install qt-sdk qtspim
 sudo apt-get install flex bison g++
 ```
 First, navigate to the intended destination for the repo folder.
 By default, we use the Desktop.